13Ruffles13/Space-travel/TaskTimestamps.md

 ## September 3, 2023

-- [x] 11:20 PM to 12:40 PM - Updated loading provider function names.
+- [x] 11:20 PM to 12:40 AM - Updated loading provider function names.
 Add CSS to Spacecraft, SpacecraftBuild, and SpaceCrafts components.
 Added logic to SpacecraftBuild allowing users to submit a form and enable data validation to build the spacecraft.
 Spacecrafts page added to view all the spacecraft components.
 PageLayout added new functionality pages configured.

+- [x] 12:40 AM to 2:00 AM - Finished: Project scope of work is done and complete.
+Performed testing website.
+Added multiple ships.
+Functions behave as expected using spacecraft API.
+Users are able to browse through the website.
+Build an spacecraft.
+View the description of the spacecraft.
+Go onto planets and travel with the spacecraft dynamically changing the capacity value for the planets.
+Added favicon.ico for website.
+Updated users to see a loadingPage while API retrieves data.
+LoadingPage CSS added.
+Motto for bottom of website added plus CSS.
+CSS configured and touch ups for Planets, Spacecraft, SpacecraftBuild, and Spacecrafts.
+PageLayout added default route for user error catches.